What we know about Donald Trump's potential indictment - ExBulletin

 Will it be a hard case to prove?

-Even if Mr. Trump is indicted, convicting him or sending him to jail will be difficult.
-On the one hand, Mr. Trump’s lawyers are sure to attack Mr. Cohens’ credibility by citing his criminal record.
+Even if Trump is indicted, convicting him or sending him to jail will be difficult.
+For one, Trump’s lawyers are sure to attack Cohen’s credibility by citing his criminal record.

 The case against the former president also likely rests on an untested and therefore risky legal theory involving a complex interplay of laws.